bytebase/bytebase.com/content/docs/get-started/cloud.md

 title: Bytebase Cloud
 ---

-This document guides you to use the Bytebase Cloud.
 Bytebase Cloud is hosted on Google Cloud us-central region.
 With Bytebase Cloud, you can provision your Bytebase instance instantly.

 Alternatively, because many organizations disallow exposing their databases to the external network, you can [self-host Bytebase](/docs/get-started/self-host) (don't be scared, it's a single binary and deployment is easy).